constgen/neutrino-preset-koa/README.md

 }]
 ```

-This turns your application to a regular NodeJS application and disables all advantages of this preset.
+This turns your application into a regular Node.js application and disables all advantages of this preset.
 You will have to call `listen()` on `Koa` instance by yourself if you need to start a server.

 Disabling the launcher not for debugging purposes is not recommended.
 Probably you might need [@neutrinojs/node](https://www.npmjs.com/package/@neutrinojs/node) instead in this case.